-Velociraptor supports multiple orgs in a fully multi tenancy configuration.
-Orgs are light weight and can be added and removed easily with minimal impact on resource requirements.
+Velociraptor supports multiple orgs in a full multi-tenancy configuration.
+Orgs are lightweight and can be added and removed easily with minimal impact on resource requirements.

 This is useful in a number of scenarios: